vertica/VerticaPy/docs/source/examples_business_churn.rst

 - New Telco customers
 - Have a monthly contract

-Notice that customers have a 'Fiber Optic' option are also likely to churn.
+Notice that customers have a ``Fiber Optic`` option are also likely to churn.
 Let's check if this relationship is causal by computing some aggregations.

 .. code-block:: python